 Student Fellows Program

 The Georgetown Global Health Initiative student fellows program is an opportunity for talented undergraduate and graduate students to work with faculty on research projects, to participate in global health-related events, and to network with one another and scholars in the global health field.
 Questions may be directed to email@example.com.

 All full-time Georgetown undergraduate and graduate students, across schools, are eligible to apply.
-Part-time students are also eligible to apply for Fall 2020 cycle.
+Part-time students are also eligible to apply for this spring 2021 cycle.